eltzanis/mAIstro/mAIstro_Desktop_app.md

 - Avoid spaces in the path.
 - Ensure at least **20 GB** of free disk space.
-- Internet connection is required during the first setup.
+- Internet connection is required for the API calls to the LLMs.
 - You can switch between LLMs anytime by updating your API key in the app’s settings.

 ---